callrbx/rustbuster/README.md

 As you can see, with even just a minimal wordlist we can produce numerous guesses for enumeration.

 Future Features (in no particular order):
-- Custom Headers
-- Cookies
-- Custom User Agent
-- Basic Auth
+- Basic Auth (better method than raw headers)

 ## TODO Modules
 ### S3 Bucket